bellons91/personal-tech-notes/azure/Azure App Service/Configuring Azure App Services.md

 ## Configuring certificates

-Azure App Service has tools that let you create, upload, or import a private certificate or a public [[certificate]] into App Service.
+Azure App Service has tools that let you create, upload, or import a private certificate or a public [[Certificate]] into App Service.

 A certificate uploaded into an app is stored in a deployment unit that is bound to the app service plan's resource group and region combination (internally called a webspace).
 This makes the certificate accessible to other apps in the same resource group and region combination.